lfaucon/ada-project/README.md

 This project focus on studying an EPFL MOOCs hosted on Coursera about Functionnal Programming with Scala.
 In particular, we are interested in what we call *learning patterns* which are the short sequences of activities that a student performs in order to learn.
 In the case of a MOOC, the learning activities usually are one of *Watching a Video*, *Reading or Posting on the Forum*, *Working on and Submitting Assignments*.
 We will use several machine learning techniques to gain insights on the students behaviour and produce a simple and efficient visualization tool in order to provide feedback to teachers to help them understand the potential difficulties encountered by their students during the course and (if necessary) adjust it accordingly.

 ## Content of the repository
-- `poster`: Latex files and figures needed to generate the poster used during thepresentation
+- `poster/`: Latex files and figures needed to generate the poster used during thepresentation

 - `0-EXPLORATION`: Playing with the dataset, to understand the challenges and the opportunities.